How to Freeze Top Row in Excel and Make a Sticky Header

 2. Click the View tab on the ribbon.

-3. Click the small triangle ▼ (drop-down arrow) in the lower right corner on the Freeze Panes button.
+3. Click the small triangle ▼ (drop-down arrow) in the lower right corner of the Freeze Panes button.
 You should see a new menu with three options.
+Note the icons as they provide visual clues.

 The Main Freeze Panes Options